owasp-amass/.github/profile/README.md

 > You can find detailed installation instructions and documentation [here](https://owasp-amass.github.io/docs/).

-If you have any questions about the OWASP Amass Project, please email the project leader [Jeff Foley](mailto://jeff.foley@owasp.org), or contact with us on the project's [Discord server](https://discord.gg/ANTyEDUXt5) (**Discord is highly preferred**).
+If you have any questions about the OWASP Amass Project, please contact the [project leader](https://github.com/caffix), or contact us on the project's [Discord server](https://discord.gg/ANTyEDUXt5) (**Discord is highly preferred**).

 ## Corporate Supporters